wxMaxima-developers/wxmaxima/Compiling.md

     sudo apt-get build-dep wxmaxima

+You must use the apt-get install command when the version you are building has dependencies which are not listed as dependencies in your distro's repository version of wxmaxima.

 #### CentOS and Redhat build prerequisites

 CentOS / Redhat have rather old versions of CMake and wxWidgets installed,